 Chirk was an important stage coaching stop on the old Mail Coach route along the A5 between London and Holyhead and the Llangollen branch of the Shropshire Union Canal runs through the town, crossing the Ceiriog Valley from England into Wales over the Telford impressive aqueduct, which runs alongside the Henry Robertson railway viaduct before entering Chirk tunnel.
 The viaduct takes the Chester to Ruabon railway over the Ceiriog Valley, visit this website.

 Many tourists taking Wales holiday like to visit the Ceiriog Memorial Institute in the Ceiriog Valley just west of Chirk, which houses a collection of cultural memorabilia and was founded in the early 1900s to support the Welsh language, culture and heritage for future generations.
-Two important employers in the town are Kronospan, who manufacture wood-based panels, and Cadbury Schweppes with a chocolate factory.
+Two important employers in the town are Kronospan, who manufacture wood-based panels, and Cadbury Schweppes with a chocolate factory the locksmith boss.
 Chirk is served by a Community Town Council and is part of Wrexham County Borough whose headquarters is 10 miles north in Wrexham Town.